-Too often clients come in assured they have “full coverage,” Miami car accident attorney David Lipcon explains.
+Too often clients come in assured they have “full coverage,” Denver car accident attorney Marco Bendinelli explains.
 Unfortunately, they often are shocked after we review their policies and find full coverage means something entirely different that the supposed self-explanatory full coverage.

 Typically, Florida’s full coverage policies include the following: